ConesaLab/MultiPower/MultiML/ReadMe.md

 Output:
 TestedTicks: A vector of the number of evaluated number of samples.
 Omics: An indicator of the Omics evaluated.
 Minimums: A list of the minimum value of error rate, balanced (BER) or not (ER) obtained per each ten-component analysis.
 This is measured through three distance metrics to evaluate the classification performance of the model.
-Maximal distance â€œmax.distâ€, distance to centroids â€œcentroids.distâ€ or Mahalanobis distance â€œmahalanobis.distâ€.
+Maximal distance "max.dist", distance to centroids "centroids.dist" or Mahalanobis distance "mahalanobis.dist".
 Thus, each table contains the results per each iteration at different subsets of samples.
-TablebyTick: A data frame with information related to the classification error rate obtained by tick Â± standard error of the mean â€œSEMâ€ and the characteristics of the analysis selected by the user.
+TablebyTick: A data frame with information related to the classification error rate obtained by tick ± standard error of the mean "SEM" and the characteristics of the analysis selected by the user.
-Prediction_table: A table with the information related to de predicted number of samples required to reach a particular ER Â± a margin of error â€œMOEâ€.
+Prediction_table: A table with the information related to de predicted number of samples required to reach a particular ER ± a margin of error "MOE".
 CompWinner: A list of the number of components in which the minimum value of error rate, balanced (BER) or not (ER) was obtained per each iteration.
 This only applies for PLSDA module and it is measured through the three mentioned distance metrics, Maximal distance, distance to centroids or Mahalanobis distance, to evaluate the classification performance of the model.